 A catalytic converter needs to heat up to 800 degrees Fahrenheit before it can efficiently convert harmful exhaust gases to carbon dioxide and water.
 The fastest way to heat up the catalytic converter is to drive the car.

 While the car is idling and slowly warming up, the catalytic converter isn’t eliminating all the harmful emissions from the exhaust.
 Your tailpipe will be spewing harmful pollutants into the environment as it warms up.

 Many of these pollutants have been linked to asthma, heart disease, chronic bronchitis, lung cancer, breast cancer, and lower cognitive development in children.
 Imagine the amount of pollutants that may end up in your home if you are warming up your car in the garage even with the garage door open.

 In addition to the health risks, the EDF states that for every 10 minutes of idling, your car generates one pound of carbon dioxide into the atmosphere.
-CO2 emissions is a major cause in global warming and climate change.
+CO2 emissions are a major cause of global warming and climate change.